gthvn1/crashtos/Readme.md

 programs like stage2 from USB.
 But it will be cool to see it working on real HW...

+## Breaking news...

+To prepare the transition to protected mode we started to remove the usage of BIOS services in the kernel.
+It is not so easy to do it properly.
+So we start the modification in the bootloader to load the kernel.
+The goal is to put in kernel.asm the same thing that we have in stage2.asm (that is not used any more) but without any BIOS interrupt.

+In the first step have clean screen, the print of a line and we are trying to get input from user.
+But this part is not working well.

 ### Memory Layout

 - Check [src/bootloader.asm](https://github.com/gthvn1/crashtos/blob/master/src/bootloader.asm)